-Choose New Horizons as your expansion partner for an efficient and cost-effective global expansion
+Choose Horizons as your global hiring partner for an efficient and cost-effective global expansion

-New Horizons is an international expansion partner and Global Professional Employer Organization (Global PEO).
+Horizons is an international hiring partner and Global Professional Employer Organization (Global PEO).
 That means that we:

 What is a Global PEO?

-A Global/International PEO manages employees on behalf of businesses that are expanding overseas.
+A Global/International PEO manages employees on behalf of businesses that are hiring overseas.
 Global PEO encompasses:

-Working with a Global PEO means companies can expand overseas quickly, compliantly and at a lower cost than they could by setting up on their own.
+Working with a Global PEO means companies can hire overseas quickly, compliantly and at a lower cost than they could by setting up on their own.